IVTore/Tore.Service.GlobalExceptionMiddleware/README.md

 ```

-If DeveloperExceptionPage is not used add at service configure method before any other app.Use... commands :
+If developer exception page is not used add at service configure method before any other app.Use... commands :

 ```C#
   public void Configure(IApplicationBuilder app, IWebHostEnvironment env) {